WithoutName48/MyFacebook/README.md

 ## Configure Environment Variables

-Create a `.env` file, with the data as below.
+Create a `.env` file in /src, with the data as below.

 Example: